 All finders of gold and silver objects, and groups of coins over 300 years old, have a legal obligation to report such items under the Treasure Act 1996.
 Prehistoric base-metal assemblages also qualify as Treasure.
 Finders of potential Treasure should contact the Finds Liaison Officer for help in reporting Treasure and for further advice.
 By law, finds of potential Treasure must be reported to the Coroner in whose district they were found within 14 days of discovery.

 For more information about the Portable Antiquities Scheme, please visit the Finds website.
-If you have found an object in Surrey which you think should be recorded, or have any enquires regarding the PAS, please contact the finds Liaison Office for Surrey, Dr Simon Maslin.
+If you have found an object in Surrey which you think should be recorded, or have any enquires regarding the PAS, please contact the Finds Liaison Officer for Surrey, Dr Simon Maslin.